jpmschuler/typo3-staticpathrouteresolver/README.md

 # How to use

-Inside your site config, use
+Either configure the static routes in the site backend module or in your site `config.yml`, use
 ```
 routes:
   -